-I seem to have plotted three more novels, but haven't started writing any of them: Tom Derringer and the Steam-Powered Saurians, The Rise and Fall of the Emerald Eagle, and Kelder the Small (all titles subject to change).
+I seem to have plotted three more novels, but haven't started writing two of them: Tom Derringer and the Steam-Powered Saurians, The Rise and Fall of the Emerald Eagle, and Kelder the Small (all titles subject to change).
 Those are, respectively, Tom Derringer #3, a superhero novel set in the same city as "One of the Boys," and an Ethshar novel.
 Don't know whether any of them will get written.

 Three Days Late for the Hanging: This popped into my head awhile back, demanding to be written.
 I'm sixteen pages in, and think it's going to be a novelet, maybe a novella, rather than a novel.
 It's a supernatural Western about a deal with Death (not the Devil, just Death) that's gone slightly wrong and needs to be fixed.